v3c70r/blog/_posts/vim-vs-keybinding.md

+---
-Title: Visual Assist like keybindings for Vim
+title: Visual Assist like keybindings for Vim
-Slug: vim-vs-keybinding
+slug: vim-vs-keybinding
-Date: 2020-07-13 11:59
+date: 2020-07-13 11:59
-Lang: en
+lang: en
-Category: vim
+category: vim
-Tags: vim, ctags, cscope, visual assist, tool
+tags: vim, ctags, cscope, visual assist, tool
-Author: Qing Gu
+author: Qing Gu
-Summary: How to use Visual Assist keybindings for Vim
+summary: How to use Visual Assist keybindings for Vim
+---

 # Visual Assist like keybindings for Vim